akuhara/RF_INV/README.md

 # Features

-* Applicable to OBS data
+* Applicable to OBS & borehole station
-    * Model can include sea water on its top.
-A station is assumed to locate on the seafloor.
+    * Model can include the sea water on its top.
+Also the station may be buried.
 * Multiple input traces
     * Can asign different ray parameter and Gaussian-filter for each trace.
 * Can use S receiver functions